-- 1. A Complainant notifies the Director of Title IX and Compliance in writing that the Complainant would like to withdraw the formal complaint or any allegations therein; or - 2.
+- 1. A Complainant notifies the Title IX Director in writing that the Complainant would like to withdraw the formal complaint or any allegations therein; or - 2.
 The Respondent is no longer enrolled in or employed by the College such that the College no longer has control over the Respondent; or - 3.
-Specific circumstances prevent the College from gathering sufficient evidence to reach a determination as to the formal complaint or allegations therein.
+Specific circumstances prevent the College from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.